Is your Salesforce Cloud compliant with data residency regulations?

 The key thing to consider during your compliance journey is how you can future-proof your privacy posture against emerging local legislation because compliance requirements became the new normal of handling customer data.

-Data localization acts are a powerful driver to rethink what you’re doing with customer data, reconfigure what information you’re processing for customers, and extend trust by offering additional transparency, visibility, and control over customers’ PII.
+Data localization acts are a powerful driver to rethink what you’re doing with customer data, how to reconfigure sensitive information you’re processing for customers, and how to extend trust by offering additional transparency, visibility, and control over customers’ PII.
+A good Salesforce data residency option will help you answer all of these questions.

 Why does privacy matter?
 Because it enables trust.
 And trust results in successful business and loyal customers.

 Data safety regulations are becoming so omnipresent they can’t be ignored.
-It is up to companies using Salesforce, to ensure the protection of their customers’ information, which is – adhering to compliance laws defining where customer-related information shall be stored.
+It is up to companies using Salesforce, to ensure the protection of their customers’ information and to solve for Salesforce data residency, which is – adhering to compliance laws defining where customer-related information shall be stored.
 And InCountry is a great solution for that.